 When calcium levels in the body decline, PTH production increases.
 Or, if calcium levels in the body reach a normal range or get too high, the parathyroid glands stop producing PTH.

-Why Are Calcitonin and PTH Important?
+Why Are Calcitonin and Parathyroid Hormones Important?

 Calcitonin and PTH help regulate the body’s calcium levels, but each functions in a different way.
 It is important to note that calcitonin is weaker than PTH.
 While HPT occurs when one or more malfunctioning parathyroid glands produce an excess amount of PTH and raise the blood calcium level, calcitonin does not play a major role in HPT.